 Contamination and fingerprints on the protective window can lead to damage or destruction of the protective window during measuring operation.

-- Only clean or exchange the protective window in a dust-free environment. - Do not touch the protective window with bare hands.
-Do not touch the optics. - ▶ When exchanging the protective window wear suitable gloves.
+- Only clean or exchange the protective window in a dust-free environment. - ▶ Do not touch the protective window with bare hands. - ▶ When exchanging the protective window wear suitable gloves.